 Drop: 0mm

-What we like: A very comfortable shoe that allows the foot to lie in its natural position; new iteration is lighter than before.
+What we like: A very comfortable shoe that allows the foot to lie in its natural position; even lighter than the prior version.

 What we don’t: Sluggish, slipper-like feel; too roomy for some.

-Altra recently updated the cult classic, and the latest “8” is perhaps our favorite iteration yet.
-In addition to a more durable and abrasion-resistant ripstop mesh upper, Altra tacked on a unique “Ghillie” lacing system with optional pull-through points to fine-tune fit.
-In experimenting with the new laces, we were able to effectively cinch certain parts of the foot down while leaving others loose.
+The latest “8” is perhaps our favorite iteration yet: In addition to a more durable and abrasion-resistant ripstop mesh upper, Altra tacked on a unique “Ghillie” lacing system with optional pull-through points to fine-tune fit.
+In practice, we've been able to effectively cinch certain parts of the foot down while leaving others loose.
 True to its trail-worthy intentions, the Lone Peak also features a rock plate and gaiter attachments.
-All praise aside, it’s important to keep in mind that the zero-drop design is not for everyone, and those accustomed to a more typical trail runner might find the Lone Peak rather sluggish, under-cushioned (you get just 25mm in the midsole), and lacking in arch support.
-But there’s a reason the Lone Peak has such a loyal following, especially among fast-and-light hikers—one editor completed a full thru-hike of the PCT in just three pairs...
-Read in-depth review
+That said, it’s important to keep in mind that the zero-drop design isn't for everyone, and those accustomed to a more traditional trail runner might find the Lone Peak rather sluggish, under-cushioned (you get just 25mm in the midsole), and lacking in arch support.
+But there’s a reason the Lone Peak has such a loyal following, especially among fast-and-light hikers.
+Of note: Altra recently released the Lone Peak 9, which features changes to the midsole and laces, along with stitch-free overlays to boost durability.
+We have yet to test it, but the 8 is still going strong at the time of publishing...
+Read in-depth Lone Peak 8 review

 See the Men's Altra Lone Peak 8 See the Women's Altra Lone Peak 8